cloudbit-interactive/cuppajs/README.md

-# CuppaJS
+# CuppaJS - Standard Vanilla Libraries that work with everything.

-Standard vanilla implementation of reactive component with the advantage of update node based in state.
+CuppaComponent: Standard vanilla implementation of reactive component with the advantage of update node based in state.

 # Advantages